yrraaaaaaa/yrraaaaaaa/README.md

 # Hi there, I'm Nuraaa 👋
 ## About me:
-I have a passion for software and technology.
-I first became interested in this field because I worked in the IT field when I was in high school at PT Supernova Comp with a major in Computer and Network Engineering.
-Then continued in college to participate in the Student Reseacher - Robotics Division, by learning about using Arduino and running Arduino Idea.
-I also have knowledge of programming languages such as HTML, PHP, SQL and so on.
+I have an interest in software and technology.
+My interest in this field started in high school when I majored in Computer and Network Engineering.
+This foundation has fueled my curiosity and drive to delve deeper.

+In college, I expanded my knowledge by learning Arduino and exploring the potential of this powerful tool.
+I have also developed proficiency in several programming languages, including HTML, PHP, and SQL.
+These skills have enabled me to understand the intricacies of software development.

+I am enthusiastic about utilizing technology to solve problems and create innovative solutions.
+I am constantly looking for opportunities to learn more and apply it.

 ## Education: